autopulated/dynamodm/readme.md

  * `DynamoDM().TypeField`: used to indicate the type field, which stores the name of the model that a saved document was created with.
 The default type field name is `type`.
+ * `DynamoDM().VersionField`: The version field, which stores a number that is incremented by 1 each time a model is saved, and is used to prevent data from being silently overwritten by multiple clients accessing the same document.
+   The default version field name is `v`.
+See [document versioning](#document-versioning) for details.
  * `DynamoDM().CreatedAtField`: used to indicate a timestamp field that is updated when a model is first created by dynamodm.
 This field is not used unless you include this schema fragment in a model's schema.